yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-036_Repeat_New_Password_Match_Validation.md

 ## 🧪 Test Steps
 1. Navigate to the "Forgot Password" form
+2. Enter a valid email address
+3. Enter a valid answer in the "Security Question" field
-2. Enter a valid password in the New Password field
+4. Enter a valid password in the New Password field
-3. Enter a different password in the Repeat New Password field
+5. Enter a different password in the Repeat New Password field
-4. Observe the validation behavior
+6. Observe the validation behavior

+---

 ## ✅ Expected Result
 - The system should reject the password confirmation